guidofioravanti/spde_spatio_temporal_pm10_modelling_italy/README.md

 ## PM10 daily dataset

-Data are available as an R data frame in the *FMCC package* on GitHub.
+Daily data are available as an R data frame ("pm10") in the *FMCC package* on GitHub.
 You’ll need to use the devtools (or similar) to install:

 ```
 # install.packages("devtools")